 When I say “Kingston, Ontario” what comes to mind?
 I’m guessing: Queen’s University, the military, and maybe sailing.
 Most people probably don’t realise that Kingston is a city older than Canada itself.
 It’s true, though Kingston is replete with modern dining, a hopping music scene and the latest trends (thanks population of millennials!) this limestone city has surprisingly deep roots.
 Way back in 1673 a French trading post and a military fort were established in what is now Kingston, making the city older than the country it calls home.

 Now, full disclosure: I was a classics major.
 I like old things.
-Growing up in Toronto, I went to the ROM more times than I can count (the bird room is the best), and once spent a day alone in the freezing cold climbing fortifications and looking for cannons.
 But not everyone wants to spend their time at a museum or reading plaques, so I’ve put together a list of things to do in Kingston to experience the city’s history without having to hit the books.

 Everything Old is New Again

 The easiest way to experience Kingston’s past is to take a walk around the city.
 Several historic buildings in the downtown core have been repurposed as B&Bs, a business school, an art gallery, and even a rock climbing gym.
 As you might guess from the name, the Boiler Room Climbing Gym’s building was originally a… boiler room (!) of the Woolen Mill, built in 1882.
 The mill is long gone, but the 100-foot chimney remains—and has been repurposed as the highest indoor climb in Canada.
 This gym is more than just the chimney; it has a mix of route climbing (with a harness) and bouldering (without).
 The friendly staff will get you sorted out with shoe and harness rentals and “show you the ropes” (pun intended).